stridecolossus/JOVE/docs/blog/part-2-triangle/rendering.md

 * The command pool and buffer.

-* The work submission mechanism.
+* A mechanism for submitting work to the hardware.

 * Specific commands to support rendering.